http-wasm/http-wasm-guest-tinygo/README.md

 }
 ```

-If you make changes, you can rebuild it like so:
+If you make changes, you can rebuild this with TinyGo v0.28 or higher like so:
 ```sh
 tinygo build -o examples/router/main.wasm -scheduler=none --no-debug -target=wasi examples/router/main.go
 ```